How to Use Proxy with Python Requests

 # YOUR CODE

-Alternatively, you can choose a completely random proxy from the list:
+Alternatively, you can choose a completely random proxy from the proxies dictionary:

 import random